Llannerch railway station

-Llannerch railway station was a private railway station on the Vale of Clwyd Railway.
+Llannerch railway station was a private railway station on the Vale of Clwyd Railway in Wales.
 It was located close to Llannerch Hall, the home of Whitehall Dod who was a director of the Vale of Clwyd Railway company.
 From the opening of the line in October 1858 Dod had the right to stop trains for his use at this location until December 1871 when Dod's privilege expired, the railway having been acquired by the London & North Western Railway in 1867.